 - Eating too fast–while most cats tend to eat smaller meals here and there, some cats will scarf food down and this can lead to swallowing extra air.
 If you have a scarfer you might consider offering your kitty smaller meals more frequently.
 You can also look into automatic feeders or puzzle bowls to help regulate how fast/how much your kitty is eating.

 A great tip from the folks at PetMD is to “try recording a video of your cat making the burping sound or any other unusual sounds so you can show your veterinarian.
 As we know, pets are unlikely to show their symptom on arrival to the vet office!”

 All this talk about cat gas brings us to another question that seems appropriate along these lines…

 “Like other gastrointestinal functions, flatulence is a natural occurrence in animals.
 Though not as often (or as loudly) as dogs and humans, the dignified cat does, indeed, pass gas,” confirm the folks over at Hill’s.

 Just like with a burp, a little toot here and there is normal for a cat.
-But if your kitty is tooting up a mini symphony, there’s going to be a reason for it—usually, this is diet related and easily remedied by changing your cat’s diet.
-Human food can also cause kitty toots, so this is another reason not to feed cats treats off your plate.
-In rare instances, cat farts can be caused by intestinal parasites that cause a real stink.
-If your cat is letting loose more than occasionally, it’s best to check with your vet.
+But if your kitty is tooting up a little symphony, there’s going to be a reason for it–usually, this is diet related and easily remedied by changing your cat’s diet.
+Human food can also cause kitty toots, so this is another reason not to feed cats treats off your plate (LINK).
+In rare instances, kitty farts can be caused by intestinal parasites that cause a real stink.
+If your cat is letting loose more often than here or there, best to check with your Vet.